Dark and visible matter distribution in Coma cluster: theory vs observations: Acknowledgements

 \section{Acknowledgements}

 We would like to thank V.E.
 Karachentseva for very useful comments.
-The work of M.~Eingorn is supported by NSF CREST award HRD-1345219 and NASA grant NNX09AV07A.
+The work of R.~Brilenkov was partially supported by the EMJMD Student Scholarship from the Erasmus\,+\,: Erasmus Mundus Joint Master Degree programme AstroMundus in Astrophysics.
+The work of M.~Eingorn was partially supported by NSF CREST award HRD-1345219 and NASA grant NNX09AV07A.